McDavid, Draisaitl combine for 11 points in Oilers 8-5 win over the Senators

 Brady Tkachuk and Drake Batherson both scored a goal to bring the score to 5-3 before the end of the first period.

 McDavid scored his lone goal of the game 42 seconds into the second period.
-His goal was his team's fourth with the man advantage, as well as his fourth point of the game.
+It was his team's fourth with the man advantage, as well as his fourth point of the game.
 Darnell Nurse and Kailer Yamamoto also scored in the period.

 Draisaitl assisted on all three goals scored in the second.